ssorrrell/coco3-extended-color-basic-vscode/README.md

 ## Status

 A Language Server using an ANTLR4 generated parser for improved accuracy is under development at [BASICLanguageParser](https://github.com/ssorrrell/BASICLanguageParser).
 The status of the parser is that the first grammar, for Color BASIC 1.3 has initially been created and the lexer/parser generated.
 The extension has been temporarily modified to load [CXuesong's](https://github.com/CXuesong/LanguageServer.NET) DemoLanguageServer.NET as an example of how to load a language server from a vs code extension.
-The next step is to create Language Server for communicating between the IDE and the parser based on the Demo.
-And then to pass the editing document to the parser and return results.
+An extremely basic Language Server that uses the BASIC Language Parser has been created and does occasionally take the document and parse it.
+However, most of the time the Extension doesn't execute the next step after activation and pass the document to the language server (I don't know why).

 This should result in a maximally reusable structure.
 The grammars are a useful starting point for other languages like AppleSoft BASIC, Atari, and Commodore.
 The parser can be used to create a crunch program or virtual machine.
 The language server could be use to make an extension for another IDE besides VSCode.
 And the separation is an example of each aspect without them all being in one project solution.

+Most of the features have been temporarily disconnected to debug issues with the language server.

 This extension is still under development, thus the 0 major version.
 Currently, the Hover Provider is implemented as are the basic language definition using regex.
 It seems to color and identify most things correctly.
 Hover text documentation is being polished and expanded.
 I think it is basically useable.
 I'd like it to do much more; autonumbering, running VCC, crunch, find references, better accuracy for tokens...